 “I’m developing a new skill,” Lightsong said.
 “Irritation by proxy!”

 Llarimar sighed.
-“What about your speech to Goddess Blushweaver a few days ago, your excellency?
+“What about your speech to Goddess Blushweaver a few days ago, your Excellency?
 It seemed to imply that you were going to try to not annoy people as much.”

 “I said nothing of the sort,” Lightsong said.
 “I simply said that I was coming to recognize within myself a little more of the person I used to be.
 That doesn’t mean I’m going to discard all the progress I’ve made over the last few years.”